Open-Elegoo-Community/rigid-bed-spacers/README.md

 Input Shaping with aluminum/silicone/fiber:
 ![image](https://github.com/user-attachments/assets/d35fe255-1e2c-4696-9c63-de679106c35f)

 I needed a way to have the spacers the height I needed without having to order them.
 They needed to be resistant to heat and be rigid.
 Why not print them?
 I created a quick model in Fusion and printed it in ASA.
-I also added silicone washer between the spacer and the fiber washer.
+I also added a silicone washer between the spacer and the fiber washer.

 Input Shaping with ASA/silicone/fiber:
 ![image](https://github.com/user-attachments/assets/161dd943-3e31-4c17-af58-3659359ab71f)